geertj/gruvi/docs/install.rst

 feel determined, you can see `these instructions`_ from another Python module that explain how to unbreak this.

+**Update**: It appears that Python 2.7.6 and 3.3.3 will fix this bug!
+At the time of writing (11/2/2013), both versions have release candidates, but the final versions have not yet been released.

 .. _issue12641: http://bugs.python.org/issue12641
 .. _these instructions: http://docs.testmill.cc/en/latest/appendices.html#windows-installation